UtrechtUniversity/UU_BSc_Geosciences_Data2/11_Getting_started/GettingStarted.md

 ---
-title: Getting started with data analysis
 toc-title: Table of contents
 ---

+# Getting started with data analysis

 # Background to this example